developerNitin/CalculatorWebApp/README.md

-# simple Calculator using express with node.js.
+# Simple calculator using express with node.js.